magento/merchdocs/src/live-search/install.md

 - [Category permissions]({% link catalog/category-permissions.md %})
 - Multiple inventory locations as used by [MCOM]({% link mcom/mcom-menu.md %}) or other OMS extensions
 - [{{site.data.var.b2b}}](https://magento.com/solutions/b2b)
-- The following product attributes are not supported by GraphQL when used in relation to the beta release of [PWA](https://developer.adobe.com/commerce/pwa-studio/): `description`, `name`, `short_description`

 ## Before you begin